 Finding a lost pension

-Lost pensions that you no longer pay into typically become frozen after leaving one job for another.
+Lost pensions that you no longer pay into typically become frozen after some time, often after leaving one job for another.
 When pensions become frozen will vary depending on the terms and conditions of your pension provider.
 Frozen pensions, also known as dormant pension pots, should be located and moved or used.
-Over time, they may lose value in relative terms due to fees and a conservative investment policy.
+Over time they may lose value in relative terms due to fees and a conservative investment policy.